-This qualification is the second qualification in a pathway of three (3) qualifications for learners in the air traffic management environment.
-Learners can move along the pathway through the achievement of clusters of unit standards that lead to the attainment of various military andlor civilian Air Traffic Management (ATM) ratings.
+This qualification is the last qualification in a pathway of three (3) qualifications for learners in the air traffic management environment.
+The way in which the pathway can be navigated is through the achievement of clusters of unit standards that leads to the attainment of various military and/or civilian Air Traffic Management (ATM) ratings.